Reconciling cosmic dipolar tensions with a gigaparsec void: Conclusions and Remarks

-In this work, motivated by the dipolar tension, we mainly focus on comparing the cosmic dipoles induced by the anisotropy matter distribution in an off-center void.
-We have not considered the peculiar motion in the local flow, which should affect the CMB and quasar dipoles in the same way and thus does not affect the comparison.
-Also, we may be moving with respect to the void, which can further extend our model.
-Finally, if the shape of the void is not spherical, additional anistropies of higher multipoles may also be introduced.
+In this work, motivated by the dipolar tension, we mainly focus on comparing the cosmic dipoles induced by an off-center observer in a local void.
+In this scenario, the void profile and the Local Group peculiar velocity would significantly impact our result.
+To determine a suitable void profile, an accurate LG peculiar velocity should be obtained.
+However current uncertainty in LG peculiar velocity that reconstructed from Cosmicflow-4 data is very large \cite{Tully:2022rbj, Courtois:2022mxo, Stiskalek:2025xaw}, and causes the difficulty in determining the void profile.
+Our work highlights the need for further investigations in LG peculiar velocity to improve understanding and for more accurate predictions in void profiles.
+In addition, the shape of the void would also change our result, if the local void is not spherical, additional anisotropies of higher multipoles may also be introduced, and affects the our analysis in induced dipole.

+In our calculation, we use the void profiles $(r_V, \Delta_r, \delta_V) = (3.4 \, \mathrm{Gpc}, 0.41 \, \mathrm{Gpc}, -0.05)$ and $(3.5 \, \mathrm{Gpc}, 0.42 \, \mathrm{Gpc}, -0.058)$ as benchmark models, which is consistent with observed CMB dipole and quasar number dipole.
+However, such a void profile cannot fully explain some other observations such as Hubble tension as discussed above.
+In this case, an overall picture of void profile should take all possible effects into consideration.
+For instance, as an off-center observer in a local void, we can not only observe the Hubble tension and dipolar tension, but also find the existence of $S_8$ tension in observation \cite{Lee:2013uzp, Ichiki:2015gia}.
+After considering all possible effects including Hubble tension, dipolar tension and $S_8$ tension, a physical parameter of this void profile can be determined, which we leave for future study.

-It is also important to note that due to the off-center observer in a void, the dipolar anisotropy should consistently exist in many cosmic signals, e.g., Type Ia SNe \cite{Alnes:2006uk, Sun:2018cha, Mohayaee:2020wxf}, large scale structure \cite{Globus:2018svy}, $21 \mathrm{cm}$ background \cite{Cooray:2006km} and gravitational wave background \cite{NANOGrav:2020bcs}.
+It is also important to note that due to the off-center observer in a void, the dipolar anisotropy should consistently exist in many cosmic signals, e.g., Type Ia SNe \cite{Alnes:2006uk, Sun:2018cha, Mohayaee:2020wxf, Krishnan:2021jmh, Aluri:2022hzs}, large scale structure \cite{Globus:2018svy, Migkas:2021zdo}, $21 \mathrm{cm}$ background \cite{Cooray:2006km} and gravitational wave background \cite{NANOGrav:2020bcs, NANOGrav:2023gor}.
 If we are indeed located in a void, the void profile can be understood better by a combined study of these signals.